skills/introduction-to-github/README.md

 ### :wave: Welcome to "Introduction to GitHub"!

-**What is _GitHub_**: GitHub is a collaboration platform that uses [Git](https://docs.github.com/en/get-started/quickstart/github-glossary#git) for versioning.
-GitHub is popular for [open-source](https://docs.github.com/en/get-started/quickstart/github-glossary#open-source) software.
+**What is GitHub?**: GitHub is a collaboration platform that uses [Git](https://docs.github.com/get-started/quickstart/github-glossary#git) for versioning.
+GitHub is a popular place to share and contribute to [open-source](https://docs.github.com/get-started/quickstart/github-glossary#open-source) software.
 <br>:tv: [Video: What is GitHub?](https://www.youtube.com/watch?v=w3jLJU7DT5E)

-**What is a _repository_**: A [repository](https://docs.github.com/en/get-started/quickstart/github-glossary#repository) is a project containing files and folders.
+**What is a repository?**: A [repository](https://docs.github.com/get-started/quickstart/github-glossary#repository) is a project containing files and folders.
 A repository tracks versions of files and folders.
 <br>:tv: [Video: Exploring a repository](https://www.youtube.com/watch?v=R8OAwrcMlRw)

-**What is a _branch_**: A [branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch) is a parallel version of your repository.
+**What is a branch?**: A [branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch) is a parallel version of your repository.
 You can make edits in your branch without impacting the `main` version.
 Branches allow us to separate our work from the `main` branch.
 In other words, everyone's work is safe while you contribute.
 <br>:tv: [Video: Branches](https://www.youtube.com/watch?v=xgQmu81G1yY)

 ### :keyboard: Activity: Your first branch